polywrap/documentation-staging/2022-Q2-restructure/drafts/01-integrating-wrappers/01-setup-client.md

 ### Envs

 Because wrapper calls are sandboxed and stateless, they cannot access the global state that persists outside the call.
 Users can instead provide wrapper-specific environmental variables in the Client configuration.
+Wrapper developers are expected to inform users which environmental variables should be set for their API.

 ```typescript
 export interface Env<TUri = string> {